xmos/lib_audio_dsp/doc/run_time_control_guide/index.rst

 method is set, but only for the volume control stage.
 The label for the volume control in this example is "volume".
-After generating the source code for this pipeline, a file will be created in the specified directory named "adsp_instance_id_auto.h" (assuming that the pipeline identifier "auto" has not been set).
-The contents of the generated file is shown below:
+After generating the source code for this pipeline, a file will be created in the specified directory named "adsp_instance_id_auto.h" (assuming that the pipeline identifier has been left as its default value of "auto").
+The contents of the generated file are shown below:

 .. literalinclude:: ../../test/pipeline/doc_examples/run_time_dsp/src/dsp/adsp_instance_id_auto.h
    :language: C